jonathanburns/blog/_posts/2024-12-11-bridge-collapse.md

 <div class="dialogue left">
   <img src="https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafybeiai3i7qsdsc5hj47ajhpevwifnxowcd6idbdcwbnrznyqmn47zmjq" alt="drawing">
   <p>Judith, prepare comms.
-We should encourage the users to withdraw their ETH using bridge fork, and then send those funds to the new bridge.</p>
+We should encourage the users to withdraw their ETH from bridge fork, and then send those funds to the new bridge.</p>
 </div>